 Another way that has proven to help the transition between individual contributors to first-time managers is to immerse them in a training program prior to or during starting a new position.
 According to the Association for Talent Development, without proper training, 60 percent of new managers underperform or fail in their first two years, and a survey from Grovo found that 87% of new managers expressed that they needed more training before switching into their leadership role.
 The first few months in a management role is a transformational experience that solidifies their leadership foundations and trajectory for their future.
 It's important that our future managers be prepared to excel to their best potential during this time.
-There are many quality training programs available such as Birkman's new Rise To Lead: Team Leadership program.
-It is designed to help new leaders improve their productivity and performance in order to adapt to the new demands in their new role.
+Birkman can help new leaders improve their productivity and performance in order to adapt to the new demands in their new role.

 Knowing what to expect transitioning into a new management position can be a challenge, but with the proper training, communication, and mindset, leaders can feel confident in their abilities and unlock their full potential to guide a team to success.